 - Explanation: What is Dolby Vision and why is it so important?

-Setting up a projector: Installation made easy
+Setting up and configuring a projector: installation made easy

 - More on this: What is HDMI eARC?

-- For pure, darkened cinema rooms the classic projector remains an option.
+- For pure, darkened cinema rooms, the classic projector remains an option.